 It is estimated there are more than 160,000 of kayayei in Accra.

 Rahina came to Accra from the Northern Region almost 5 years ago, as there was no work for her in the North.
 Despite the back breaking labor and hardships she faces every day, she continues working in Accra to send money to her family back in the North.
 Many kayayei women have no family in the city, and without a place to stay they end up sleeping at night in the market.
 That makes them extremely vulnerable to gender- based violence, including rape and its potential consequences, such as unwanted pregnancy and unsafe abortion.

 Rahina used to sleep in the market but later moved to Accra’s largest slum Agbogbloshie to share one room with another 10 kayayei girls.
 Agbogbloshie, sometimes referred by locals as “Sodom and Gomorrah” is one of the world’s largest electronic waste burning sites and one of the most toxic places in the world.
 Residents of Agbogbloshie face serious health threats from breathing in toxic fumes from burning e-waste.
 The slum is also a home to armed robbers, prostitutes and drug dealers where young women

 Rahina’s younger sister Rahia (11) joined her a year ago to work as a kayayei at the market, they both live in the Agbogbloshie slum.
 Though Rahina understands the dangers the slum poses to them she doesn’t have a choice, it’s the cheapest place to rent in Accra located very close to the market where she works.
 Rahina is grateful for her younger sister joining her, they eat and spend time together outside of work in the market.

-Rahina’s and Asana's story resonates with thousands of vulnerable young women who migrate from the northern regions to Accra in search of a better life just to face exploitation and sexual violence.
-Without any support from the government, they end up becoming slaves of the system.
+Rahina’s story resonates with thousands of of vulnerable young women who migrate from the Northern regions to Accra in search of better life just to face exploitation, sexual violence, and without any support from the government they end up becoming slaves of the system.